karl-zylinski/karl-zylinski.github.io/content/posts/audio-in-karl2d-software-mixing.md

 }
 ```

 The "playing sounds" will be processed by the mixer procedure.
-That procedure is rather big; see [appendix A](#appendix-a-update_audio_mixer) for the complete procedure, or for `update_audio_mixer` in [karl2d.odin](https://github.com/karl-zylinski/karl2d/blob/master/karl2d.odin) to see the whole thing.
+That procedure is rather big; see [appendix A](#appendix-a-update_audio_mixer) for the complete procedure, or search for `update_audio_mixer` in [karl2d.odin](https://github.com/karl-zylinski/karl2d/blob/master/karl2d.odin) to see the latest code.
 Here I will go through the important parts.

 The abstract structure of `update_audio_mixer` is like this:
 ```go